Ruibo-Li/Information-Retrieval-System/Project2/README.txt

 c)
 Our project is built as a maven project.
 To run the program, type the following command under the directory rl2733-proj2/Project2/:
 $ mvn clean package
-$ java -jar ./target/project1-1.0-SNAPSHOT-jar-with-dependencies.jar <bing account key> <precision> <query>
+$ java -jar ./target/project2-1.0-SNAPSHOT-jar-with-dependencies.jar -key <Freebase API key> -q <query> -t <infobox|question>
+or
+$ java -jar ./target/project2-1.0-SNAPSHOT-jar-with-dependencies.jar -key <Freebase API key> -f <file of queries> -t <infobox|question>
+or
+$ java -jar ./target/project2-1.0-SNAPSHOT-jar-with-dependencies.jar -key <Freebase API key>

 Note: "mvn clean package" will download necessary plugin and libraries, which might take *a few minutes*.
-After it says BUILD SUCCESS, jar project1-1.0-SNAPSHOT-jar-with-dependencies.jar will appear in the rl2733-proj1/Project1/target/ directory.
+After it says BUILD SUCCESS, jar project2-1.0-SNAPSHOT-jar-with-dependencies.jar will appear in the rl2733-proj2/Project2/target/ directory.
 Then run the jar file with parameters.
 If there is some problem when building the project, please use the back-up jar RUN.jar, which is generated in clic by ourselves.

 d)
 Besides Main.java, the source code of our implementation consists of 4 package: driver, part1, part2 and services.